Peerless SC: History

 Peerless as a club began their journey from Kolkata Maidan, the home of Kolkata football.
 The club is founded in 1993 and owned by its parent organization Peerless Group, a business conglomerate in Kolkata.

 Shabbir Ali was the coach of Peerless during their early seasons.

 Earlier in the 90s, the club competed in the Calcutta Premier League second division.
 Former India international Shabbir Ali was in charge of the club and under his coaching, Peerless promoted itself from the first division to the CFL Super Division in 1993–94 season.

 In 2018, the club signed Trinidad and Tobago international Anthony Wolfe ahead of their CFL season.
 Thus he became the club's first and only footballer who has appeared in the FIFA World Cup.
 In 2019, Peerless created history after winning the 2019–20 Calcutta Premier Division, defeating their archrivals; three Kolkata giants.
-The club managed by Jahar Das, emerged as the first small club since 1958 to win the Calcutta Football League.
+The club managed by Jahar Das, emerged as the first club outside the Big three (East Bengal, Mohun Bagan and Mohammedan) to win the Calcutta Football League since 1958.
 In that season, they reached the quarter-finals of the 2020 IFA Shield.

 As defending champion, Peerless began their 2021–22 Calcutta Premier Division journey on 17 August, defeating Kidderpore FC 4–1.
 They reached the knock-out stages after finishing as Group-B topper but lost 4–0 to Railway FC in the quarter-finals.
 In June 2022, the club roped in Soren Dutta as head coach and Iranian former footballer Jamshid Nassiri as technical director.
 In July, they participated in Naihati Gold Cup and their campaign ended with a 0–0 (5–4) defeat to United SC in semi-finals.
 In September, the club fought in group stages of the Calcutta Premier Division but failed to reach the "super six" round.

 In June 2023, the Indian Football Association (IFA) announced the merger of both Premier Division A and B of the Calcutta Football League, ahead of its 125th edition, in which Peerless was allowed to compete in Group I.